accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/notes-de-revision.md

 ### Modification of annex documents

-The [Introduction](introduction.html), [Testing Methodology](methodology.html) and [Testing Environment](environment.html) pages have been modified to remove any reference to screen readers as an evaluation methodology, following their removal for the evaluation of the Forms topic.
+The [Introduction](introduction.html), [Testing Methodology](methodology.html) and [Testing Environment](environment.html) pages have been modified to remove any reference to screen readers as an evaluation method, following their removal for the evaluation of the Forms topic.